Progress

 Summary

 There are multiple factors affecting attainment of water quality standards and response of nutrients to management actions in the watershed.
-The Chesapeake Bay Program water quality standards indicator showed a third consecutive year of degrading results but is influenced by the amount of pollution washed into the Bay each year.
-There are mixed results in the watershed response to management actions based on the monitoring sites located throughout the watershed.
+The Chesapeake Bay Program water quality standards attainment indicator showed improvement in the Bay’s tidal waters after four consecutive years of degrading results.
+This indicator is influenced by the amount of nutrient and sediment pollution washed into the Bay each year as well as management efforts to control nutrient pollution.
+This indicator shows an improving trend in the long term since 1985.
+The trends of nitrogen, phosphorus and sediment loads at nontidal monitoring sites show mixed results in the watershed response to management actions.
 Studies are improving the understanding of the factors affecting water quality response to nutrient reduction efforts in the watershed.
-Recent studies identified water quality improvements resulting from point source upgrades and reduced air deposition of nitrogen, but management challenges are recognized in addressing nonpoint sources of nutrients in agricultural and urban lands delivered to rivers and the Bay.
+Recent studies identified water quality improvements resulting from point source upgrades and reduced air deposition of nitrogen, but management challenges are recognized in addressing nonpoint sources of nutrients delivered to rivers and the Bay from agricultural and urban lands.

 Learn About Factors Influencing Progress